 The Biostatistics concentration requires the completion of fifteen required and elective courses for the Standard Pathway and the Implementation and Prevention Sciences Pathway.
 Sixteen required and elective courses must be completed for the Data Science Pathway.
-These requirements exclude the Seminar, BIS 525/BIS 526; the Summer Internship, BIS 695; EPH 100; EPH 101; and EPH 600.
+These requirements exclude the Seminar, BIS 525/BIS 526; the Summer Internship, BIS 695; EPH 100; and EPH 101.
+Note: Half-term courses cannot count as an elective unless an additional half-term course is taken, and the Biostatistics faculty have approved both courses as an elective.